-Before booking a hotel in Bali, there are a few caveats to consider — especially if shopping for accommodation online while still at home.
+Before booking a hotel in Bali, there are a few caveats to consider, particularly when searching for accommodation online before your trip.

-Traditional hotel or guesthouse?
-Homestay or Airbnb?
-A wide variety of choices cater to over 4 million guests arriving on the island year around.
-Hotels range from luxurious and seclusive to shanties that cost less than $10 per night.
+Should you choose a traditional hotel, small guesthouse, family homestay, or Airbnb?
+Bali has a wide variety of choices catering to more than 4 million guests arriving on the island every year.
+Hotels in Bali range from luxurious, 5-star properties in isolated areas to backpacker shanties that cost less than $10 per night.

 Bali is a top destination in Asia.
 In fact, it’s the most visited of Indonesia’s estimated 922 inhabited islands.
-Don’t risk your dream vacation by getting stuck in a place you don’t enjoy.
+Bali usually stays busy no matter the time of year, but there's enough good accommodation for everyone.
+Don’t risk your dream vacation by getting stuck in a place you don’t enjoy!

 The Best Place to Stay in Bali